isomerpages/cris-scri/pages/privacy.md

 5. If you choose to share your Personal Data via an application or an email or any other form, we recommend that you read our CRIS Data Protection Notice explaining how we use your Personal Data when you interact with us via our website or in any other way.

-6. If you have any queries on this Privacy Statement or any other queries in relation to how we manage, protect and/or process your Personal Data, please do not hesitate to contact the CRIS Data Protection Office at [dpo@cris.sg](mailto:dpo@cris.sg)
+6. If you have any queries on this Privacy Statement or any other queries in relation to how we manage, protect and/or process your Personal Data, please do not hesitate to contact the CRIS Data Protection Office at [dpo@cris.sg](mailto:dpo@cris.sg).

-7. For more information on how we collect, use and/or disclose your personal data, please read our CRIS [Data Protection Notice](https://www.cris.sg/files/Critical%20Documents/Data-Protection-Notice.pdf).
+7. For more information on how we collect, use and/or disclose your personal data, please read our [CRIS Data Protection Notice](/files/CRIS_Data_Protection_Notice.pdf).

-8. For additional details on the collection, use and disclosure of your personal data for job applications, please read our [CRIS Data Protection Notice for Job Applicants](https://www.cris.sg/files/Critical%20Documents/dp%20notice%20for%20job%20applicants.pdf).
+8. For additional details on the collection, use and disclosure of your personal data for job applications, please read our [CRIS Data Protection Notice for Job Applicants](/files/CRIS_Data_Protection_Notice_for_Job_Applicants.pdf).